 - The CCR advances the health of all Californians by contributing knowledge and data for cancer control research and practice efforts.

 - Many individuals and groups in California and beyond benefit from the CCR:

-- the public;
+- \cdot the public;

-- cancer patients and their families;
+- · cancer patients and their families;

-- hospitals/health centers;
+- · hospitals/health centers;

-- health professionals;
+- · health professionals;

-- researchers; and
+- · researchers; and

-- local and state health departments.
+- · local and state health departments.

+- The CCR does not collect data on non-melanoma skin cancers and carcinoma in-situ of the cervix.